-Bishop Phillip F. Straling
+Bishop Phillip F. Stralling

-San Bernardino native Phillip F. Straling was ordained as the founding Bishop of the Diocese of San Bernardino on July 18, 1978 in what became the second to last Episcopal appointment made by Pope Paul VI.
+San Bernardino native Phillip F. Stralling was ordained as the founding Bishop of the Diocese of San Bernardino on July 18, 1978 in what became the second to last Episcopal appointment made by Pope Paul VI.
 It was only fitting that someone with such strong ties to San Bernardino was chosen to lead the newly formed diocese.
-Bishop Straling was baptized in Holy Rosary Church, where his parents had been married and where he would eventually serve as pastor.
+Bishop Stralling was baptized in Holy Rosary Church, where his parents had been married and where he would eventually serve as pastor.

 Bishop Stralling was ordained a priest for the Diocese of San Diego on March 19, 1959.
 After serving 11 years in the Newman apostolate in campus ministry, he served as executive secretary of Synod II, a grassroots consultative effort to establish procedural guidelines for the San Diego diocese.
 In 1976 he was called back to San Bernardino to serve as pastor of Holy Rosary Parish.

 As the first Bishop of San Bernardino, Stralling faced the challenge of creating a sense of unity in the vast and diverse new diocese by employing a collaborative leadership style.
 From the start, he was also challenged to find new ways of shepherding a fast-growing diocese with limited personnel.
 Thus, empowerment of the laity was also a theme of his episcopacy.
 In parishes and schools, Bishop Stralling appointed sisters and laypersons to leadership positions, including administration of parishes.
 He established a Diaconate Program in both English and Spanish, and launched the Stralling Leadership Institute in 1980 to train laypersons in church leadership.

 Under Bishop Stralling's leadership, the Diocese of San Bernardino grew from about 235,000 Catholics to more than 800,000.
 The number of parishes grew from 85 to 105.